MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 Use the following steps to gain more granular visibility on device's network activity in Microsoft Defender for Endpoint:

 1. In Cloud App Security, under **Discovery** and then select **Devices**.
-1. Select the machine you want to investigate and then in the top-right click **View in Microsoft Defender for Endpoint**.
+1. Select the machine you want to investigate and then in the top-right select **View in Microsoft Defender for Endpoint**.
 1. In Microsoft Defender Security Center, under **Devices** > {selected device}, select **Timeline**.
 1. Under **Filters**, select **Network events**.
 1. Investigate the device's network events as required.